sarthaka7/Mega-Mart-Sales-Dashboard/README.md

 # Problem Statement -
 Questions
-Compare the sum of the amounts of different states.
+To Compare the Monthy profit of differen states.

 Top 5 spending customers to buy products?